-Dr. Darwish received his B.Sc. and M.Sc. from Cairo University, in 1981 & 1984 and received his Ph.D. in Computer Engineering from the University of California, Davis in 1988.
+Dr Ahmed Darwish received his B.Sc. and M.Sc. from Cairo University, in 1981 and 1984 respectively, and received his Ph.D. in Computer Engineering from the University of California, Davis in 1988.

-He received the Egyptian National Engineering Award for the year 1999 and was selected by Singapore to receive the Middle East Eminent Persons Award in 2007.
-He also received the Lifetime Achievement Medal for his distinguished career from the University of California, Davis in 2017.
+Dr Darwish received the Egyptian National Engineering Award for the year 1999 and was selected in Singapore to receive the Middle East Eminent Persons Award in 2007.
+He also received the Lifetime Achievement Medal for his distinguished career service from the University of California, Davis in 2017.

-He is a consultant to several international organizations (UNDP, UNIDO, UNESCO, FAO, ESCWA, European Union and World Bank), government organizations and companies in Egypt, Middle East, Africa, Europe, and the United States.
+Dr Darwish serves as a consultant to several international organizations (UNDP, UNIDO, UNESCO, FAO, ESCWA, European Union, and World Bank), government organizations, and companies in Egypt, the Middle East, Africa, Europe, and the United States.